Wyoming State Statutes on Transparency, Accountability and Ethics

 (g) The prohibitions in this section do not apply to contributions of funds or other items of value to political parties for the purpose of supporting multi-state or national political party conferences or conventions.
 Any contribution made pursuant to this subsection shall also comply with all applicable federal election commission regulations governing contributions to political parties.
 Any political party which receives funds to sponsor such conferences or conventions shall file an itemized statement of contributions and expenditures with the secretary of state within ten (10) days after the conference or convention.

-(h) No organization of any kind, as specified in subsection (a) of this section, shall solicit or obtain contributions for any of the purposes specified in subsection (a) of this section from an individual on an automatic basis, including but not limited to a payroll deduction plan or reverse checkoff method, unless the individual who is contributing affirmatively consents in writing to the contribution.
+(h) No organization, political party, political action committee or candidate’s campaign committee shall solicit or obtain contributions for any of the purposes specified in subsection (a) of this section from an individual on an automatic basis, including but not limited to a payroll deduction plan or reverse checkoff method, unless the individual who is contributing affirmatively consents in writing to the contribution.
 Nothing in this subsection shall be construed to authorize contributions otherwise prohibited under this election code.

 (j) For purposes of subsection (c) of this section the primary, general and special elections shall be deemed separate elections.
 No candidate for political office shall accept, directly or indirectly, contributions which violate subsection (c) of this section.
 Contributions to a candidate’s campaign committee shall be considered to be contributions to the candidate.
 Subsection (c) of this section does not limit political contributions by political parties, nor expenditures by a candidate from his own funds nor from his candidate’s campaign committee funds.

-(k) The prohibitions in this section shall not be construed to prohibit any organization of any kind including a corporation, partnership, trade union, professional association or civic, fraternal or religious group or other profit or nonprofit entity from:
+(k) The prohibitions in this section shall not be construed to prohibit any organization from:

 (ii) Bearing any portion of a political action committee’s administrative costs or costs of soliciting contributions.